 a.
 Beware fake emails and websites trying to steal your passwords and personal information.

-b.
-If you respond to a phishing attack your account may be abused and cause you untold problems.
+f.
+Responding to phishing attacks confirms that the method of attack is valid and they will try more sophisticated messages.
+Your account may be abused and cause you untold problems.

 CAUGHT IN A TANGLE? – NEED HELP?